Can I afford a $200K mortgage?

 Income isn’t the only factor for mortgage qualifying

-- Debt-to-income ratio (DTI) — By keeping your other debts low (like credit cards and auto loans), you can free up your monthly budget and get approved for a larger mortgage loan
+- Debt-to-income ratio (DTI): By keeping your other debts low (like credit cards and car loans), you can free up your monthly budget and get approved for a larger mortgage loan

-- Additional housing costs — Homeownership costs like property taxes, homeowners insurance, and HOA dues (if living in a condo or townhome) will also affect your home buying power.
+- Additional housing expense: Homeownership costs like property taxes, homeowners insurance, and HOA dues (if living in a condo or townhome with a homeowners association) will also affect your home buying power.
 The more expensive your total mortgage payment, the smaller your maximum loan amount

 Debt-to-income ratio (DTI)

-Your debt-to-income ratio is the percentage of your monthly gross (pre-tax) income that goes toward existing debt payments.
-Those include things like minimum credit card payments and installments on auto loans, student loans, and personal loans.
+Your debt-to-income ratio (DTI) is the percentage of your gross monthly income, or pre-tax income, that goes toward your monthly debt payments.
+Those include things like minimum credit card payments, child support, alimony, and installments on auto loans, student loans, and personal loans.

 - A borrower with no existing debts, on the other hand, might qualify for the same mortgage loan amount with an annual income below $40,000

-By paying down existing debts before you buy a home — and avoiding taking on new debts — you can lower your DTI.
+Your DTI is made up of two parts: front-end ratio and back-end ratio.
+As a rule of thumb, back-end ratio is the more important of the two.
+And lenders prefer it to be no greater than 43% for most mortgage programs.
+By paying down your total debt before you buy a home — and avoiding taking on new debts — you can lower your DTI.
 This could substantially increase your home buying budget.

 Loan type and interest rate

-The type of mortgage you choose can affect the mortgage rate you’re offered — and therefore the sum you can borrow.
+The type of loan program you choose can affect the mortgage rate you’re offered — and therefore the sum you can borrow.
 The differences tend not to be huge, but every bit helps when you’re paying interest on a large sum over a long time.

-Let’s take a single month, June 2021, as an example that shows those differences.
-We got our figures from the ICE Mortgage Technology Origination Insight Report.
+Let’s take a single month, September 2022, as an example that shows those differences.
+We got our figures from the most recent Black Knight Data Report.

 Here were the average interest rates across three major loan types:

-The differences can be even greater if you choose a shorter-term loan (usually, a 10-, 15- or 20-year mortgage) rather than a 30-year one, or if you opt for an adjustable-rate mortgage (ARM).
+The differences can be even greater if you choose a shorter-term loan (usually, a 10-, 15- or 20-year mortgage) rather than a 30-year mortgage term, or if you opt for an adjustable-rate mortgage (ARM).

 Shop around for your mortgage

-Yes, you can get a better mortgage rate when you choose the right type of mortgage.
-But you could save at least as much — sometimes more — simply by comparison shopping for your mortgage.
+You can get a better mortgage rate when you choose the right type of mortgage.
+But you could save at least as much — sometimes more — simply by comparison shopping for your loan.

-“In recent studies, more than 30 percent of borrowers reported not comparison shopping for their mortgage, and more than 75 percent of borrowers reported applying for a mortgage with only one lender.
+And yet, “In recent studies, more than 30 percent of borrowers reported not comparison shopping for their mortgage, and more than 75 percent of borrowers reported applying for a mortgage with only one lender,” reports the CFPB.

 How to find your maximum loan amount

-- By home price — You’ve seen a home you like and want to know if you can afford it
+- By home price: You’ve seen a home you like and want to know if you can afford the purchase price

 Click the tab you want and simply change the default figures to your own.
 You’ll find it pretty straightforward but read the instructions below the calculator if you have any concerns.